Lynden Tribune: History

 In early 1909, the Tribune had been purchased by Dan Cloud, former editor of the Tacoma Daily News.
 Cloud fell ill and Herman Rosenzweig then became the proprietor on October 19, 1911.
 A few years later Sol H. Lewis purchased the paper in 1914.
 He had graduated from University of Washington studying journalism and borrowed $7,500 as a down payment from family.
 He first edition as owner was published on October 22, 1914.
 For decades he wrote a column called "The Lynden Gimlet" and operated the paper until his death in 1953.
 At that time the paper was inherited by his sons William R. "Bill" and Julian M. Lewis.
-Michael Lewis became a co-owner in 1984 when his uncle Bill Lewis retired.
+In 1970, the Lewis family acquired the nearby Ferndale Record from longtime owner Ralph W. Pinkerton.
+Michael Lewis became a Tribune co-owner in 1984 when his uncle Bill Lewis retired.
 He obtained full ownership after his father Julian Lewis retired in 1992.

-In 2025, the Ferndale Record was merged into the Tribune and the masthead was changed to the Lynden Tribune & Ferndale Record.
+In 2025, the Ferndale Record was merged into the Lynden Tribune and the masthead was changed to the Lynden Tribune & Ferndale Record.
 That same year the paper's owner shuttered its press.
 The printing of the paper was transferred to a facility run by the Skagit Valley Herald.